|LPG Tank Monitoring||Fuel/Oil Tank Monitoring||Automatic Meter Reading||Cylinder Monitoring||Smart Home|

 Project End: 31/12/2013

-Objetive: Develop a solution for the downstream sector of Oil&Gas market, namely for the tank telemetry domain, encompassing all the business processes from installation through data validation and availability ending in customer operations optimization.
+Objetive, activities and expected results: The objective of the project is develop a solution for the downstream sector of Oil&Gas market, namely for the tank telemetry domain, encompassing all the business processes from installation through data validation and availability ending in customer operations optimization.

-Expected Results: Deliver a complete solution that allow ISA customers to reduce the number of tanks drops and increase the amount of gas per delivery.
+The project includes six activities, of which the key activities are technical specifications, research, development and prototyping as well as validation of the solution in real environment.
+The expected result will be deliver a complete solution that allow ISA customers to reduce the number of tanks drops and increase the amount of gas per delivery.

 Objetive: SPORTE2 aims to manage and optimize the triple dimensions of energy flows (generation, grid exchange, and consumption) in Sport and Recreation Buildings by developing a new scalable and modular BMS based on smart metering, integrated control, optimal decision making, and multi-facility management.
 This tool will enable a new relationship and business model structure between facility managers and power providers.
 The approach will target a reduction of energy consumption by up 30%, with commensurate CO2 reductions and cost savings.